Trigger (firearms): Double-action/single-action

 A double-action/single-action (DA/SA) trigger is a hybrid design combining the features of both single- and double-action mechanisms.
-It is also known as traditional double-action (TDA), as the vast majority of modern "double-action" handguns (both revolvers and semi-automatic pistols) use this type of triggers instead of "double-action only" (DAO).
+It is also known as traditional double-action (TDA), as the vast majority of modern "double-action" handguns (both revolvers and semi-automatic pistols) use this type of trigger instead of "double-action only" (DAO).

 In simple terms, "double-action" refers to a trigger mechanism that both cocks the hammer and then releases the sear, thus performing two "acts", although it is supposed to describe doing both strictly with one trigger pull only.
 However, in practice most double-action guns feature the optional ability to cock the hammer separately, reducing the trigger to perform just one action.
 This is opposed to "double-action only" firearms, which completely lack the capability to fire in single-action mode.

 In a DA/SA trigger, the mechanism is designed with an internal sear that allows the trigger to both cock and release the hammer/striker when fully pulled, or to merely lock the hammer/striker in the cocked position when it is pulled to the rear and the trigger is not depressed.
 In a revolver, this means that simply squeezing the trigger when the hammer is lowered will both cock and release it.
 If the user uses their thumb to pull the hammer to the back, but does not press the trigger, the mechanism will lock the hammer in the cocked position until the trigger is pressed, just like a single action.
 Firing in double-action mode allows a quicker initiation of fire, but compromised by having a longer, heavier trigger pull, which can affect accuracy compared to the lighter, shorter trigger pull of a single-action fire.

 In a DA/SA semi-automatic pistol, the trigger mechanism functions identically to that of a DA revolver.
 However, this is combined with the ability of the pistol slide to automatically cock the hammer when firing.
 Thus, the weapon can be carried with the hammer down on a loaded chamber, reducing perceived danger of carrying a single-action semi-automatic.
 When the user is ready to fire, simply pulling the trigger will cock and release the hammer in double action mode.
 When the weapon fires, the cycling slide automatically cocks the hammer to the rear, meaning that the rest of the shots fired will be in single-action mode, unless the hammer is manually lowered again.
 This gives the positive aspects of a single-action trigger without the need to carry "cocked and locked" (with a loaded chamber and cocked hammer), or with an empty chamber, which requires the user to chamber a round before firing.